An Instance-optimal Algorithm for Bichromatic Rectangular Visibility: Introduction

 \textbf{Related works}\quad Pairs of points spanning empty rectangles and the corresponding graphs have been studied at numerous occasions in the past, under various names.
-They are called \emph{rectangular influence graphs} in \cite{Ichino1985}, which discusses applications to data clustering and classification.
-In \cite{Guting-1989} a similar relation is called \emph{direct dominance}, and a worst-case optimal algorithm to report all pairs of related points is given.
+They are called \emph{rectangular influence graphs} by Ichino and Sklansky~\cite{Ichino1985}, who discuss applications to data clustering and classification.
+In a paper by G\"uting et al.~\cite{Guting-1989} a similar relation is called \emph{direct dominance}, and a worst-case optimal algorithm to report all pairs of related points is given.
 This algorithm runs in $O(n\log n + h)$ time, where $h$ is the size of the output.
 A straightforward adaptation yields an algorithm with the same running time for the bichromatic problem studied here.
-In \cite{Overmars1988} this relation is called \emph{rectangular visibility} and a different algorithm with the same running time is given as well as algorithms for the dynamic query setting.
-The expected size of a largest independent set in this graph is studied in \cite{Chen2009} (where they call such graphs \emph{Delaunay graphs with respect to rectangles}).
+In a paper by Overmars and Wood~\cite{Overmars1988} this relation is called \emph{rectangular visibility} and a different algorithm with the same running time is given as well as algorithms for the dynamic query setting.
+The expected size of a largest independent set in this graph is studied by Chen et al.~\cite{Chen2009} (where they call such graphs \emph{Delaunay graphs with respect to rectangles}).
 Generalizations and variations of this type of relation between points have also been widely studied \cite{Overmars1988Conn, Munro1987, Cardinal2009, Agarwal1992, Jaromczyk1992, Kirkpatrick1985, Keil1992, Yao1982, Devillers2008}.
 Another problem of note which is closely related to the one we study here is the following: given a set $S$ of $n$ points in the plane, each colored red or blue, compute the subset of edges of the Vorono\"i diagram of $S$ which are adjacent to both a site corresponding to a blue point and a site corresponding to a red point.
 This problem has some relevance to machine learning as we can equivalently state it as finding the boundaries of a nearest-neighbour classifier with two classes in the plane.
 A third formulation is finding the pairs of red and blue points such that there is an empty disk whose boundary passes through both.
-In~\cite{Bremner2005}, Bremner et.\ al.\ show that this problem can be solved in output-sensitive optimal $\bigO(n\log h)$ time, where $h$ is the size of the output.
+Bremner et al.~\cite{Bremner2005} show that this problem can be solved in output-sensitive optimal $\bigO(n\log h)$ time, where $h$ is the size of the output.
 It is an interesting open problem to find instance-optimal algorithms for this problem in the order-oblivious setting (or prove that no such algorithm exists).